This post may contain affiliate links. See our affiliate disclaimer here.

-Driving around America in an RV is one of the most American things you can possibly do.
-But how much does it actually cost to travel America in an RV?
+Driving around the country in an RV is one of the most American things you can possibly do.
+But how much does it actually cost to travel across America in an RV?

 I never in a million years would have thought I’d spend my entire honeymoon RVing around the country, but that’s exactly what happened.
 As you may (or may not) know, Alyssa and I just got back from our 48 state RV tour.
 It was a ton of fun and the most adventurous experience of my life to date.

 We faced a broken refrigerator, leaking roof, being struck by lightning, and even breaking down in middle-of-nowhere, Arizona.
 We had so many reasons to bail on our goal of visiting all fifty states, but somehow we managed to keep going.
 Above all, I’m probably most proud of the fact that we somehow managed to fund our entire seven-month honeymoon without going broke.

 Finding a way to make money on the road wasn’t easy.
-We aren’t rich and contrary to all the comments on various news articles, neither of our parents wrote a big check before we left on this trip.
+We aren’t rich and contrary to all the comments on news articles about us, neither of our parents wrote a big check before we left on this trip.
 We had to pull together, get creative, and have a little faith when it came to making the moolah.

 This post is about how much we spent while on the road so that you can have an idea of how much it might cost to RV across the country.

 So how much does it cost to travel America in an RV?

 For us, we didn’t have much money to spend.
 Our goal was to enjoy as much travel as possible for as little spent as possible.
 Sometimes this meant passing on experiences we would have loved to go on, but it was the tradeoff for being able to continue traveling full-time.
 So without further ado…